-As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.
+As shown in the table below, the amount of the copayment or coinsurance depends on which cost-sharing tier.

 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.